aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (lzhao4−stat6250): Does DO UNTIL statement allow you to execute DO loops when the condition is false?
 - Answer (lzhao4-stat6250):  DO UNTIL statements enable you to execute DO loops based on whether a condition is true or false.
 - Question (cyuan10-stat6250): What is the difference between DO WHILE and DO UNTIL?
+* Question (aalamri−stat6250): What is the difference between the DO loop and the DO UNTIL loop?